Hello and welcome,

-Dampsolved&co It’s bad out there at the moment, that is for condensation problems, in your homes, especially when it leads to the black mold problems, fungi growing on the damp walls .behind wardrobes even under your beds, to cure the problem we have to look at good ventilation or insulation, usually both, as cold bridging of the external walls often causes the moisture in the atmosphere to condense on to the walls or ceiling, giving a perfect environment for the Black mold to flourish.
-Stachybotrys is a genus of molds, hyphomycetes or asexually reproducing, filamentous fungi, now placed in the family Stachybotryaceae.
+Dampsolved&co It’s bad out there at the moment, that is for condensation problems, in your homes, especially when it leads to the black mould problems, fungi growing on the damp walls .behind wardrobes even under your beds, to cure the problem we have to look at good ventilation or insulation, usually both, as cold bridging of the external walls often causes the moisture in the atmosphere to condense on to the walls or ceiling, giving a perfect environment for the Black mould to flourish.
+Stachybotrys is a genus of moulds, hyphomycetes or asexually reproducing, filamentous fungi, now placed in the family Stachybotryaceae.
 Historically, it was considered closely related to the genus Memnoniella, because the spores are produced in slimy heads rather than in dry chains.
 The spores are harmful, causing respiratory to young and old.
-Free surveys and free estimates at www.dampsolved.co.uk or call 07591501953
+Call now for surveys and estimates at www.dampsolved.co.uk or call 07591501953

-Condensation gives black mold the chance to thrive, look at the image, deadly for the person sleeping in this bedroom, caused by cold thermal bridging to the structure and condensation.
+Condensation gives black mould the chance to thrive, look at the image, deadly for the person sleeping in this bedroom, caused by cold thermal bridging to the structure and condensation.

-This can cause severe health problems, especially respiratory, we can cure this problem. if you are suffering from this just call or fill in the form and we will be in touch.
+This can cause severe health problems, especially respiratory, we can cure this problem. if you are suffering from mould just call or fill in the form and we will be in touch.

-the client turned out to be lucky as the dry rot had not reached below the floor,although it had caused substantial damage to the window ,.floor and skirtings, they wer also lucky to be covered by the insurance policy they had in place, as this is sometimes a problem.
+the client turned out to be lucky as the dry rot had not reached below the floor, although it had caused substantial damage to the window,.floor and skirtings, they were also lucky to be covered by the insurance policy they had in place, as this is sometimes a problem.

 51% of renters have experienced damp or mould in their homes